Open Streets Knoxville returns!

 2. Increase the health and activity of Knoxville area residents

-3. Promote and increase awareness for walking and biking as an acceptable and safe mode of travel on public streets
+3. Promote and increase awareness for walking and biking as acceptable and safe modes of travel on public streets

-5. Provide a unique, sociable, and fun experience for everyone
+5. Create a unique, sociable, and fun experience for people of all ages, abilities, and backgrounds

-6. Provide a free public event affordable for all
+6. Offer a free, inclusive public event that is accessible and affordable for everyone

 The Global Open Streets Movement